maxkoda-cpu/Secret-Monero-Bridge-CLI/README.md

 You will need to have the secretcli (version 1.2.0+) installed on your machine to run the CLI (see https://build.scrt.network/light-client-mainnet.html )

+You will need an active key (wallet account) installed for use in the secretcli.

 You will need Node.js (https://nodejs.org/) v10+ to build.

 Binaries (with SHA256 verifiable hashes) are available under releases.